kranthivakati/Java-for-testers/README.md

 Java serves two primary purposes:

 1.For Developers: Java is used to develop applications.

 2.For Testers: Java is used to write test automation scripts for testing applications.

+Java can be classified into two ways

+1.core java -> Testers need to learn completely 2.advance java -> Testers no need to learn only developers need to learn